 I'd say my emphasis is cutting through marketing claims and technobabble to determine what really matters to car buyers.
 Nothing tees me off more than supposed improvements that degrade the driving experience.
 I'm the harshest critic of transmission performance that you're ever likely to meet, and I remain baffled by the SUV craze, but I judge all vehicles on their own merit.
 If I have a shortcoming, it's a blindness to the image aspect of vehicles.
 SUVs and sports cars don't make you cool, and minivans don't make you lame.
 Many people, and the entire state of California, clearly disagree."

 First car: "My first car was a 1971 Oldsmobile Delta 88 whose 455-cubic-inch engine awoke the car nut in me — and made me a big-block snob for eternity.
 I survived more than 10 years owning a '79 Fiat Spider I bought from Tom ("Click") Magliozzi from NPR's Car Talk, which I recently replaced with the “tuna boat,” a 1984 Mercedes 300D turbo diesel.
 I keep a 2002 Mazda Miata SE as a reliable backup."

-Bill Jackson, senior editor: "I handle the Buying Guides and parts of the Research channel here, in addition to writing Weekend Athlete for KickingTires.
+Bill Jackson, assistant managing editor/research & production: "I handle the Buying Guides and parts of the Research channel here, in addition to writing Weekend Athlete for KickingTires.
 I've moved all over the place, both as a kid and as a former newspaperman.
 I like any car that carries my bike, Nordic skis and camping gear."

 First car: 1973 Volkswagen Beetle